 The Trailhead and Start Area

-This loop hike begins at the Green Lakes trailhead, which is the base for a whole series of hikes in the area.
+This loop hike begins at the Green Lakes trailhead, which serves as the base for a series of hikes in the area.
 This is part of what makes it crowded during peak times, but there is a fairly large parking area.
-Be sure to buy a day pass, which you can do on site or via an ePass in advance.
-Your Northwest Forest Pass or Annual Pass are good here as well.

 The Optional Moraine Lake Spur

-After 2.1 miles on the falls creek trail you’ll come to the intersection of the spur to the Moraine Lake (look for the sign).
 You’ll have a decision here because the optional spur to Moraine Lake and back will add a little over 2 miles to your hike.

-If you don’t mind making a long day hike longer, make the detour to Moraine Lake.
-Its a stunning mountain lake that is very swimmable and has a gorgeous backdrop of South Sister.
-I’ve swam in Moraine Lake many times and while cold, its a great mountain swim in crystal clear water.
+If you don’t mind making a long day hike even longer, consider making a detour to Moraine Lake.
+It’s a stunning mountain lake that is very swimmable and has a gorgeous backdrop of South Sister.

 The Push Up and Rewards of Reaching Green Lakes